 FY 2018 list of funded projects (PDF, 181 KB)

-Citrus greening project lists maintained by:
+Citrus greening project lists

 As with all good science, the HLB MAC group embraces an iterative process building upon small successes by exploring interactions among methods and environments, while evaluating the impact of scale.
 To determine the best management practices and methodologies for producing citrus under the threat and pressure of HLB, in 2019 and 2020, APHIS provided HLB MAC funds towards the Florida Citrus Research and Field Trials (CRaFT) project to conduct field evaluations of strategies that showed previous scientific evidence of success in combating citrus greening.
 This project brought in growers, as collaborators, to evaluate interactions between methods, treatments, environments, rootstock/scion combinations, and growing practices.